a-n-rose/Python-Sound-Tool/docs/source/index.rst

 As it covers quite a large range, from audio file conversion to implementation of trained neural networks, the purpose of PySoundTool is not to be the perfect implementation of all functions (although that is also a goal :P ), but rather a peak into how they *can* be implemented, hopefully offering people a foundation for trying out different ways of implementation (feature extraction, building neural networks, etc.).

-This project is still in the beginning stages and has a lot of room for growth, especially from people with data science, computer science, machine and deep learning, physics, acoustics, dsp backgrounds / knowledge.
+This project is still in the beginning stages and has a lot of room for growth, especially with contributers having a background / knowlege in data science, computer science, machine and deep learning, physics, acoustics, or dsp.
+Contributers from other backgrounds are also welcome!
+If you'd like PySoundTool to do something it doesn't, try making it or create an issue.

 .. _package: https://github.com/a-n-rose/Python-Sound-Tool/tree/reorganize_pysoundtool